-Startup O.School raises $800,000 to improve sex education
+Startup O.school raises $800,000 to improve sex education

 Upcoming streams touch on topics like why pleasure is important, how to unlearn cultural and religious shame around pleasure and having an open mind around sexual preferences.

-O.school is also partnering with Center for Sex and Culture Executive Director Dr. Carol Queen, a well-known sex educator and Good Vibrations, a San Francisco Bay Area-based business that sells sex toys and other erotic products.
+O.school is also partnering with Center for Sex and Culture Executive Director Dr. Carol Queen, a well-known sex educator, and Good Vibrations, a San Francisco Bay Area-based business that sells sex toys and other erotic products.

 “We are really working with people who have been doing so much work around pleasure and sex education,” Barrica told TechCrunch.